Sarthory/worklog-tracking-system/README.md

 The API and Front will start, and a browser window should pop up, loading the frontend.

+## Logging In and Using this Software

+On the first execution, for both environments, the database will be seeded with 10000 users and their Worklog entries.

+From these 10000 users, only 1 will be created with Admin role, and the rest with User role.

+## All the seeded users have the same password: **1234**

+- Logging in as Admin
+  - Login: admin
+  - Password: 1234

+---

+- Logging in as User
+  - Login: _user(number from 2 to 10000)_ Ex.: user1000
+  - Password: 1234

+---

 ## Contact

 **Felipe Sartori** - felipe@sartori.app